dodslaser/qd-rnaseq-wrapper/README.md

 In the past, there has been issues with the 'STARFUSION_BUILD' step due to the EBI FTP server being overloaded.
-Hopefully this gets fixed in future releases of the rnafusion pipeline, but it is sometimes needed to restart the build command using the `-resume` flag ac ouple of times.
+Hopefully this gets fixed in future releases of the rnafusion pipeline, but it is sometimes needed to restart the build command using the `-resume` flag a couple of times.

 **Code for installation**